obnam-mirror/obnam2/obnam.md

   that their own data leaks, or even its existence leaks, to anyone.
 * _Not done:_ **Shared backups:** People who do trust each other should be able to share backed up data in the repository.
+* _Done:_ **Limited local cache:** The Obnam client may cache data from the server locally, but the cache should small, and its size must not be proportional to the amount of live data or the amount of data on the server.

 The detailed, automatically verified acceptance criteria are documented below, as _scenarios_ described for the [Subplot][] tool.